react-data-grid vs handsontable vs ag-grid

 rowKeyGetter?: Maybe<(row: R) => K>

-A function returning a unique key/identifier per row. rowKeyGetter is required for row selection to work.
+Function to return a unique key/identifier for each row. rowKeyGetter is required for row selection to work.

 interface Row {